samf01/irbisio-site/content/funds/value-fund/index.md

 page_3:
   section: null
   mode: light-mode
-  image: stock-photo-professional-automotive-engineer-in-glasses-with-a-computer-and-inspection-tools-is-testing-an-used-1472897873.jpg
+  image: shutterstock_1748497634.jpg
   bullets:
     - order: first
       title: Strategy
-      statement: 'Irbisio is redefining the risk-reward equation of clean tech investing by replacing unpredictable investments with reliable returns:'
+      statement: "Irbisio is redefining the risk-reward equation of clean tech investing by replacing unpredictable investments with reliable returns:"
       list:
-        - point:
-            Evaluation and implementation of existing technologies to complete projects in manageable timelines and deliver achievable ROIs
+        - point: Evaluation and implementation of existing technologies to complete projects in manageable timelines and deliver achievable ROIs
-        - point:
-            Deep technology understanding to provide cleantech investors with a clear advantage in navigating fast-changing cleantech markets
+        - point: Deep technology understanding to provide cleantech investors with a clear advantage in navigating fast-changing cleantech markets
-        - point:
-            'Integrated approach: finance, technology and project management skills to make net zero ambitionsbecome a reality'
+        - point: "Integrated approach: finance, technology and project management skills to make net zero ambitionsbecome a reality"
         - point: The opening of cleantech investing to individuals and investor organisations to enable them to participate in this financially rewarding sector